This year, we invite you to challenge yourself to fight food waste.

 enVie found a partner in the REO Auction, Roeselare, West Flanders.
 Dominiek Keersebilck is the Commercial Director of the REO Auction, a growers cooperation of 800 active growers that bring 200 million kilogrammes of fresh fruit and vegetables to the auction on an annual basis.
 REO participates in several initiatives battling food waste.
 For this REO received for the 10th year in a row the Jaarcertifcaat van het Charter Duurzaam Ondernemen among other awards.
 REO supplies enVie with their surplus vegetables.

 One of Belgian’s major retail organisations Colruyt, in Halle, Flemish Brabant partnered up with enVie, buying the soups to sell them in their stores and to serve them in their store canteens.
+Colruyt Group continues to look for solutions for food waste and enVie’s social approach provides extra added value.
+That is why Colruyt is proud to support enVie with their retail knowledge: from market research to food safety to branding.
 Annelies Noblesse is Business Project Manager at Colruyt with a double role; she is the bridge between enVie and the different stakeholders and departments within Colruyt Group and she thinks along with enVie regarding their sustainable business growth.

 Tom Suykerbuyk, Flanders DC